watertap-org/watertap-reflo/docs/technical_reference/unit_models/lt_med_surrogate.rst

 This Low Temperature Multi-effect Distillation (LT-MED) unit model
    * supports steady-state only
    * is a surrogate model
-   * is verified against the operation data in Plataforma Solar de Almeria (PSA)
+   * is verified against the operation data from pilot-scale systems in Plataforma Solar de Almeria (PSA)

 ..
 TODO: Add index/reference to home page